Updated June 27, 2023

 Key Differences Between Loan vs Lease

-- Off-balance sheet accounting provision for lease would give better performance ratio of the business than what could have been the case with purchasing the assets using loan (assuming all other things constant)
+- Off-balance sheet accounting provision for lease would give a better performance ratio of the business than what could have been the case with purchasing the assets using a loan (assuming all other things constant)

 Loan vs Lease Comparison Table

-Below is the 7 topmost comparison between Loan vs Lease
+Below is the 7 topmost comparison between Loan vs Lease:

-|Financed purchase of equipment will give the borrower the ownership of such asset.||In a lease, the lessee has the right to use the equipment and doesn’t have the ownership rights|
+|The financed purchase of equipment will give the borrower the ownership of such an asset.||In a lease, the lessee has the right to use the equipment and doesn’t have ownership rights.|

-|For loans, a general interest rate is variable based on an index.
-If the index changes the rate will also change||In a lease, most of the time the periodic payment would be fixed|
+|A general interest rate is a variable based on an index for loans.
+If the index changes, the rate will also change||In a lease, most of the time, the periodic payment would be fixed.|

-|In case of a loan, a borrower has to bring collaterals to cover the loan amount, at times it may be difficult for borrower or business to arrange required collaterals.||For lease, in most of the cases, the equipment leased act as the collaterals.
+|In the case of a loan, a borrower has to bring collaterals to cover the loan amount; at times, it may be difficult for the borrower or business to arrange the required collaterals.||In most cases, the equipment leased acts as collateral for a lease.
 Lessee need not have to bring any collaterals.|

-|Many of the banks/lenders hesitate to lend money to institution/ individual whose nature of business/ equipment which they find difficult to understand.||Since lessor is in the business of leasing out the equipment, it won’t be difficult for a business/ individual to get equipment on lease.|
+|Many banks/lenders hesitate to lend money to institutions/individuals whose nature of business/ equipment they find difficult to understand.||Since the lessor is leasing out the equipment, it won’t be difficult for a business/ individual to get equipment on lease.|

-|In the case of the loan, the borrower has to bring some amount of money in the form of down payment||Generally, in the lease, lessee need not bring any down payment unless there are some special provisions in the contract.|
+|In the case of the loan, the borrower has to bring some money as a down payment.||Generally, in the lease, the lessee need not bring any down payment unless there are some special provisions in the contract.|

-|A loan has to record as a liability in the balance sheet of firm/ business||Lease (operating lease) is an off-balance sheet item.
-The lessee can derive benefits from leased assets without recording the leased assets on balance sheet.
-They have to just record the lease payments as an expense.|
+|A loan has to record as a liability in the balance sheet of the firm/ business.||A lease (operating lease) is an off-balance sheet item.
+The lessee can derive benefits from leased assets without recording the leased assets on the balance sheet.
+They have to record the lease payments as an expense.|

-|Generally, assets purchased using loan will be under the ownership of the borrower of such loan.||Under a lease, ownership would be retained by the lessor and lessee return the assets unless there are special provisions to transfer the ownership to the lessee at the end of the contract.|
+|Generally, assets purchased using a loan will be under the borrower’s ownership of such a loan.||Under a lease, ownership would be retained by the lessor and the lessee to return the assets unless there are special provisions to transfer the ownership to the lessee at the end of the contract.|